How to register

 For further information about registration, please see the registration section of the Graduate e-calendar and direct all inquiries to Service Point.

 The University Course Calendar provides an exhaustive list of the courses that exist or that may be offered, while information about course offerings for the current or upcoming session can be found on Minerva in the Class Schedule section.
 In addition, many units publish detailed syllabi related to the courses being offered in the current or upcoming terms on their own websites.
 Having trouble finding what you're looking for?
-Contact your Graduate Program Director or Secretary.
+Contact your Graduate Program Director or Coordinator.

 Registration policies & procedures